 This post contains affiliate links.
 Click here to see my full disclosure policy.

 I used Howard’s Restore a Finish on the desktop.
-I painted the base of the desk with Maison Blanche Furniture Paint in Courvoisier, sealed in General Finishes High Performance matte finish, and glazed with Annies Reserve in Tobacco.
+I painted the base of the desk with cheesecake paint mixed with a little white paint to lighten it, sealed it in General Finishes High-Performance matte finish, and glazed with smokey quartz.

 I was using this antique armoire, my favorite piece of furniture in my office for storage.
-It didn’t have enough storage for what I was needing so we moved it into the bedroom and I found a better solution.
+It didn’t have enough storage for what I needed so we moved it into the bedroom and I found a better solution.

 These cabinets fit my needs and they are another Facebook Marketplace find for $200.
 They are VERY outdated and remember, I have a vision.
 These cabinets fit my wall space with 6 inches to spare and the angled corner piece was perfect for the office entryway opening.